 How to Earn the Most From Consigning With Triple Mountain

-Okay, you've decided to consign with Triple Mountain - We've accepted and sent you a Consignment Agreement.
+Okay, you've decided to consign with Triple Mountain and we've added you to our waiting list.
 What comes next?
-Well, that depends on your purpose for selling your models.
-If you just want them out of the house, or you're donating them to our charity account, pack them safely and send them along to us.
-We'll give you some tips for getting them to us safely.
-If you want to get the highest value for your models, though, we have some easy recommendations that will help us get top dollar for your models.
+If you want to get the highest value for your models, we have some easy recommendations that will help us get top dollar for them.

 "If you want to get toy prices for your models, treat them like toys.
 If you want to get collectible prices, treat them as collectibles."